Need help with the legalese around California nanny tax rules? Trying to figure out how to pay your household employee the right way?

 As a household employer, you must comply with certain tax obligations, commonly referred to as the “nanny taxes” or “household payroll taxes.”
 It’s complicated, but generally, after you have registered as an employer with all the appropriate agencies, you must:

 The IRS estimates that it would take you 60 hours to comply with the federal nanny tax regulations.
 That does sound, well, taxing.
-Poppins can take care of all of it for $45 a month!
+Poppins can take care of all of it for $49 a month!
 That includes all your state and federal registrations, new hire reporting, payroll calculations and direct deposit, quarterly state and federal filings and the year-end documents for you and your employee.
-This first month is even FREE!
+You can even try Poppins for free!*

 If you decide to handle payroll and taxes yourself, you’ll need to know about these forms: